Symplectic Weiss calculi: Introduction

 In this version of Weiss calculus we consider functors from the category of vector spaces with symplectic forms to spaces.
 Part~\ref{part: non-compact} can be summarised in the following result.

 \begin{xxthm} A version of Weiss calculus exists for functors from vector spaces with a symplectic form to spaces, and this Weiss calculus is equivalent to unitary calculus. \end{xxthm}

 The intricacies of linear algebra in the absence of an inner product lead one to require a new method for constructing the symplectic calculus.
-Taking motivation from homological stability, see for example,~\cite{RWW}, we show that Weiss calculus only depends on the homotopy type of the groupoid core of the `indexing category' by exploiting Quillen's bracket construction (also sometimes called Quillen's $S^{-1}S$ construction).
+Taking motivation from homological stability, see for example,~\cite{RWW}, we show that Weiss calculus only depends on the homotopy type of the groupoid core of the `indexing category' by exploiting Quillen's bracket construction\footnote{Quillen's bracket construction produces from a groupoid $S$ a small symmetric monoidal category $\langle S, S \rangle$ by considering the action of the groupoid on itself.
+By considering the groupoid $S$ acting on $S \times S$ one recovers what is classically known as Quillen's $S^{-1}S$-construction, which in our notation would be the category $\langle S, S\times S\rangle$.
+We will make no use of the latter construction in this paper.}.
 The following table describes the relationship between known versions of Weiss calculus and the groupoid cores of the indexing categories.

 Denote by $\sf{G}^\mbf{S}$ the groupoid of symplectic vector spaces and symplectic isomorphisms and denote by $\es{J}^\mbf{S}$ Qullien's bracket construction on $\sf{G}^\mbf{S}$, as above.
 Similarly denote by $\sf{G}^\mbf{U}$ the groupoid of Hermitian inner product spaces and linear isometric isomorphisms, and by $\es{J}^\mbf{U}$ the corresponding bracket construction.
 There is a functor $\Im: \sf{G}^\mbf{U} \to \sf{G}^\mbf{S}$ which sends a Hermitian inner product space to its underlying real vector space with symplectic structure given by the imaginary part of the Hermitian inner product.
 On morphism spaces this functor is little more than the inclusion of the unitary group $U(n)$ into the non-compact symplectic group $\mathsf{Sp}(2n,\R)$.
 A routine linear algebra exercise exhibits $U(n)$ as the maximal compact subgroup of $\mathsf{Sp}(2n, \R)$, and hence the inclusion $U(n) \subseteq \mathsf{Sp}(2n,\R)$ is a homotopy equivalence, or said differently, the non-compact symplectic group deformation retracts onto the unitary group.
 From this, it follows that the functor $\Im: \sf{G}^\mbf{U} \to \sf{G}^\mbf{S}$ is an equivalence of $\infty$-groupoids, and hence induces an equivalence $\Im : \es{J}^\mbf{U} \to \es{J}^\mbf{S}$ of $\infty$-categories by Lemma~\ref{lem: equiv detected on groupoid cores}.
 This equivalence allows us to sidestep any linear algebra in the construction of symplectic calculus, producing a Weiss tower